Bennotsi-MTG/Doomsday-Codex/limits/surgical.md

 From the above lines.
 Once the opponent has let IU resolve without using SE then it is too late for it to be effective (Point 3 onwards).
-If they use it at point 1 then you have a very low percentage of having a useable pile.
+If they use it at point 1 then you have a very low percentage of having a useable pile where IU is still on the top of the stack and BW is still at the bottom.

 Point 2 gives you a somewhat better chance however it is still poor as it relies on BW being your last card.